moonwell-fi/moonwell-contracts-v2/README.md

 The "v2" release of the Moonwell Protocol is a major system upgrade to use solidity 0.8.19, add supply caps, and a number of improvements for user experience (things like `mintWithPermit` and `claimAllRewards`).
-Solidity version 0.8.20 was not used because EIP-3855 which adds the PUSH0 opcode will not be live on base where this system will be deployed.
+Solidity version 0.8.20 was not used because EIP-3855 which adds the PUSH0 opcode was not be live on base at the time this system was deployed.

 # Table of Contents